Free shipping in NL above €149.95! | Order now also a wall mount with your home charger!

 Which charging station is suitable for your company?

-The cost of a charging station starts at around €750,- excluding VAT.
-This does not include installation costs and a service subscription.
-Charging stations with multiple charging points are extremely suitable for companies: multiple cars can be charged at the same time.
-Charging is often paid for with a charging card.
-This allows you to decide who can charge their car at your charging station.
+Charging stations start at around €750 excluding VAT.
+This doesn't include installation costs and a service contract.
+Charging stations with multiple charging points are ideal for businesses, allowing multiple cars to be charged simultaneously.
+Charging is often paid for with a charging card, allowing you to decide who can charge their car at your station.

 Where do you place the charging stations: at the office or at employees' homes?